 - Systems treat up to a million gallons depending on your water quality, but Crystal Quest recommends changing the media every 5-7 years for optimal performance.

 - For homeowners who want a broader level of protection, the specs are impressive.
-It’s the best iron filter for well water with other dangerous contaminants.
+It’s a solid choice for well water with other dangerous contaminants.

 Cons